Trump under fresh scrutiny over relationship with Putin

 - 'Most insulting' question -

-Trump, asked in an interview with Fox News late Saturday, "Are you now or have you ever worked for Russia," responded: "I think that's the most insulting thing I've ever been asked."
+Asked in an interview with Fox News late Saturday "are you now or have you ever worked for Russia," Trump responded: "I think that's the most insulting thing I've ever been asked."

 "I'm not keeping anything under wraps, I couldn't care less.
 I mean, it's so ridiculous," he told Fox News host Jeanine Pirro, without directly denying the Post story.